apicraftsf/hackathon2016/README.md

 * Teams will get [one of the API toolsets](#api-toolsets) assigned to them.
   It's strongly suggested, but not mandatory that the team uses that toolset to complete the exercise.
-* Teams will attempt to improve, enhance and document the subject API in the time available.
+* Teams will attempt to improve, enhance, and document the subject API in the time available.
+This may include enhancing API structure and/or developer experience in consuming and learning the API.
 * The scope of this exercise is the HTTP/REST API definition, documentation and prototype/mock only.
 A server or front-end implementation is neither required, nor expected.
-The API definition and documentation should be checked in or linked to the hackathon's GitHub public repo.
+The API definition and documentation should be checked in or linked to the hackathon's GitHub public repo (see the section on submitting results below for more information).
 * At the end of the allotted time, teams will elect one spokesperson to present their solution and one spokesperson to describe the process they used and feedback on the toolset used.